cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 Clicking a node on the Blueprint canvas opens its settings window.
 The settings are divided into four sections.<br />

  - **Properties:**
 The properties that were defined in the node type or its parents.
-The values can be edited. <br />
+Their values can be edited. <br />

  - **Interfaces:**
 The interfaces and lifecycle events that are defined in the current node type or its parents.
 You can select the implementation to occur when a lifecycle operation is executed.
-You can add a script (which has already been added to the “resources” tree on the **Resources** tab), or select a plugin’s operation implementation. <br />
+You can add a script (that you have previously added to the “resources” tree on the **Resources** tab), or select a plugin’s operation implementation. <br />

  - **Relationships:**
 The relationships of the current node.
 You can edit the relationships by clicking on a